fracaen/intro-ansible-terraform/README.md

-# llabcode-intro-ansible-terraform
+# DevNet: Ditch the CLI with Ansible & Terraform!

-2023 SE Security Architecture Summit SL-05 Lab code
+This repo contains the sample code for 2023 SE Security Architecture Summit session SL-05 Lab.